thewalkingdeaf-dot-net/www/src/posts/2024/2024-03/18_sign-language-week.md

 This year, the theme is Promotion of BSL.

 It's the perfect opportunity to pester friends and family to apply for a BSL course to start learning BSL!

+Why not [reply to my Fedi post](https://thewalkingdeaf.social/@steve/112118238391458356) by showing me your name in your Sign Language?
+Include your sign name if you have one.